AreebAbdulGhani/tetris-game/README.md

 ## Task 2: Creating the GitOps Pipeline
 ### 2.1 Dockerize the Application
 - Developed a Dockerfile for the Tetris game application, ensuring portability and ease of deployment.
-- Built Docker images for the Tetris game and pushed them to the Docker Hub repository https://hub.docker.com/u/areeb01
+- Built two Docker images with different versions for the Tetris game and pushed them to the Docker Hub repository https://hub.docker.com/u/areeb01
 ### 2.2 Deploy the Application Using Argo CD
 - Modified the Kubernetes manifests in the GitHub repository to use the Docker image.
 - Installed Argo CD on the Kubernetes cluster and connected it to the https://github.com/AreebAbdulGhani/tetris-game